Konstantin Kuzminsky

 Born in Leningrad, Kuzminsky emigrated from the Soviet Union in 1978.
 He published "The Blue Lagoon Anthology of Modern Russian Poetry".
 Other publications include a collection of Russian poetry "The Living Mirror".
-He appeared in several documentary films, among them two by Andrei Zagdansky: Vasya, a portrait of a close friend and Russian/Soviet nonconformist artist Vasily Sitnikov and Konstantin and Mouse a.k.a.
-"Kostya and Mouse", a double-portrait of Konstantin Kuzminsky and his wife Emma, nicknamed Mouse.
+He appeared in several documentary films, among them two by Andrei Zagdansky: Vasya, a portrait of a close friend and Russian/Soviet nonconformist artist Vasily Sitnikov and Konstantin and Mouse (a.k.a.
+"Kostya and Mouse"), a double-portrait of Konstantin Kuzminsky and his wife Emma, nicknamed "Mouse".

-Kuzminsky died in the United States on 2 May 2015.
+Konstantin Kuzminsky died in the United States on 2 May 2015, aged 75.